 Vitamins regulate multiple aspects of your health, and an insufficiency in any of the several essential vitamins has adverse health effects.
 One possible sign of a vitamin insufficiency is shortness of breath, which can develop due to a number of vitamin deficiency related-disorders.
 Specifically, insufficient intake of two key vitamins can cause shortness of breath.

 Chronic vitamin C deficiency causes scurvy, a disorder linked to weakened bone tissue, hair loss, joint swelling, abnormal gum bleeding and tooth loss.
-In addition, individuals suffering from scurvy also develop poor circulation, and may develop shortness or breath, fatigue and dizziness due to a lack of proper blood flow.
+In addition, individuals with scurvy also develop poor circulation, and may develop shortness or breath, fatigue and dizziness due to a lack of proper blood flow.
 Left untreated, scurvy can be fatal.
 The Linus Pauling Institute at Oregon State University indicates that men require 90 mg of vitamin C daily, while women require 75 mg each day to avoid a vitamin C deficiency.

 Another type of vitamin insufficiency that can lead to shortness of breath is a vitamin B-12, or cobalamin, deficiency.
 Vitamin B-12 contributes to a number of physiological processes, including the production of energy from nutrients in your food, the production of certain amino acids and the generation of hemoglobin -- the oxygen-transport protein in your bloodstream, explains the Linus Pauling Institute at Oregon State University.
 Deficiencies in vitamin B-12 can diminish oxygen flow to your tissues, causing anemia that leads to shortness of breath, as well as fatigue and weakness.
 To prevent shortness of breath due to vitamin B-12 deficiency, consume at least 2.4 mcg of the vitamin daily from dietary sources of vitamin supplements, recommends the University of Maryland Medical Center.
 As you age, you may require addition vitamin B-12 intake via fortified foods or supplements.